Vortex Fury HD 5000 AB Rangefinding Binocular Review

 What the Vortex Fury 5000 AB Does Worst

 This is an easy answer.
 The Fury 5000 is an adequate binocular, but its optical performance may disappoint.
 Part of the reason is that it’s optimized for rangefinding, and because the display contains so much information, designers have used coatings to enhance display visibility at the expense of optical brightness and clarity.

 Plus, the additional lens elements to support the rangefinding functions allows less light transmission than an equivalent binocular without a rangefinder.
 The image shows some peripheral distortion, and the low-light performance is a little disappointing.

-Ergonomically, the Fury 5000 is built like a brick, squat and square.
+Ergonomically, the Vortex Fury HD 5000 is built like a brick, squat and square.
 It feels heavy in hand, but the soft rubber armor grips the hands, and the 4-position eyecups fit just about any face or brow depth.
 The focus control is precise and tactile.

 How the Vortex Fury 5000 AB Stacks Up Against Its Peers

 The market is full of rangefinding binoculars these days, and many offer Bluetooth-enabled compatibility to a smartphone.
 The Fury 5000 is no exception.
 The pairing function is smart and user-friendly.
 But where the Vortex Fury HD stands out among its peers is the quality of the shooting-specific software.
 The Applied Ballistics Elite solutions are among the best in the field and are frequently updated with new targets and new ballistic profiles.
 Kestrel’s environmental sensors are also state-of-the-art, and the Fury 5000’s ability to fetch real-time wind, heading and atmospherics gives it an edge in terms of precision and customization that other units lack.